macadmins/ddm_infra/README.md

 # Generate your API keys and save them in set_secrets.sh
 ```

+Also, make sure to edit `traefik/traefik.toml` and replace all YOURDOMAIN entries with your actual.
+This *will not work* unless your domain is set correctly in `traefik.toml`.

 ##### Spinning it up
 For this stack to work correctly, we must spin up the services in a specific order the first time we kick them off.